MicrosoftDocs/sql-docs/docs/relational-databases/replication/replication-with-sql-database-managed-instance.md

   - Both managed instances are in the same location.

-- **Publisher and distributor on premises with subscriber on managed instance**
+- **Publisher and distributor on-premises with subscriber on managed instance**

    ![Replication-from-on-premises-to-azure-sql-db-subscriber](./media/replication-with-sql-database-managed-instance/03-azure-sql-db-subscriber.png)

-   In this configuration managed instance is a subscriber.
+   In this configuration, Azure SQL Database is a subscriber.
 This configuration supports migration from on-premises to Azure.
-In the subscriber role, SQL database does not require managed instance, you can use a SQL Database Managed Instance as a step in migration from on-premises to the Azure.
+In the subscriber role, SQL database does not require managed instance, however you can use a SQL Database Managed Instance as a step in migration from on-premises to the Azure.
 For more information about Azure SQL Database subscribers, see [Replication to SQL Database](replication-to-sql-database.md).

 ## Requirements

 Publisher and distributor on Azure SQL Database requires:

 - Azure SQL Database Managed Instance.

    Azure SQL Databases that are not configured with Managed instance can only be subscribers.

 - All instances of SQL Server need to be on the same vNet.

-- Connectivity between replication participants use SQL Authentication.
+- Connectivity uses SQL Authentication between replication participants.

 - An Azure Storage Account share for the replication working directory.